-The Faculty of Kinesiology and Physical Education is pleased to host the annual SOAR Indigenous Youth Gathering this March break – March 12 to 16, 2018 at the University of Toronto, St. George Campus.
+The Faculty of Kinesiology and Physical Education is pleased to host the annual Soar Indigenous Youth Gathering.

 We invite Indigenous youth ages 14 to 17 to experience university life at U of T, visit Toronto Landmarks, and participate in a series of recreational and Indigenous focused events and activities.
 20 fully funded spots are available and include accommodations, food, and activities throughout the week.

-* Students must be of Indigenoul ancestry (including First Nation, Status, Non-Status, Métis and Inuit)
+* Students must be of Indigenous ancestry (including First Nation, Status, Non-Status, Métis and Inuit)

 * Students must be registered with a school board in grade 9, 10 or 11, 12